authzed/spicedb/README.md

 [![Discord Server](https://img.shields.io/discord/844600078504951838?color=7289da&logo=discord "Discord Server")](https://discord.gg/jTysUaxXzM)
 [![Twitter](https://img.shields.io/twitter/follow/authzed?color=%23179CF0&logo=twitter&style=flat-square "@authzed on Twitter")](https://twitter.com/authzed)

-SpiceDB is a [Zanzibar]-inspired database that stores, computes, and validates application permissions.
+SpiceDB is a database system for managing security-critical application permissions.

 Developers create a schema that models their permissions requirements and use a [client library] to apply the schema to the database, insert data into the database, and query the data to efficiently check permissions in their applications.

 Features that distinguish SpiceDB from other systems include:

 - Expressive [gRPC] and [HTTP] APIs for checking permissions, listing access, and powering devtools
-- An architecture faithful to the [Google Zanzibar] paper, including resistance to the [New Enemy Problem]
+- An architecture faithful to [Google's Zanzibar paper], including resistance to the [New Enemy Problem]
 - An intuitive and expressive [schema language] complete with a [playground] dev environment
 - A powerful graph engine that supports distributed, parallel evaluation
 - Pluggable storage that supports [in-memory], [PostgreSQL], and [CockroachDB]